broxus/ton-atomic-swap/README.md

 ### Configure

-All the details for using the HTLC contract over the TON network should be placed in the `/src/ton-contracts/.env` file.
+All the configuration for using the HTLC contract over the TON network should be placed in the `/src/ton-contracts/.env` file.
 Copy & paste the template bellow and fill it with your details.

 ```
 TON_HTLC_TVC=contracts/1893ca442d590d1a122b170e52c69d1937cc82538bcfd83c4c2caa7a2ad20873.tvc